How to configure WINRM for HTTPS

 The purpose of configuring WinRM for HTTPS is to encrypt the data being sent across the wire.

-WinRM HTTPS requires a local computer Server Authentication certificate with a CN matching the hostname, that is not expired, revoked, or self-signed to be installed.
+WinRM HTTPS requires a local computer Server Authentication certificate with a CN matching the hostname to be installed.
+The certificate mustn't be expired, revoked, or self-signed.